jlevy/kmd/README.md

 Some key elements:

-- **Operations are simple commands:** Simple tasks should run in a simple way, without the need to adopt a whole framework.
+- **Operations are simple commands:** Simple tasks run in a simple way, without the need to adopt a whole framework.
   This includes working with APIs and cloud-based tools as easily as you work with local files.

-- **Use local files and transparent file formats:** Run tasks locally using clean, simple file formats compatible with other tools (Markdown, YAML, HTML, PDFs).
+- **Content is just files:** We run tasks on local files that are in readable, transparent file formats compatible with other tools (Markdown, YAML, HTML, PDFs).

 - **Maintain context:** The framework helps you keep files organized into a simple